1899 Indiana Hoosiers football team

 The 1899 Indiana Hoosiers football team was an American football team that represented Indiana University Bloomington during the 1899 college football season.
 In their second season under head coach James H. Horne, the Hoosiers compiled a 6–2 record and outscored their opponents by a combined total of 133 to 33.
+1899 was the first year Indiana beat Purdue football, establishing a state rivalry.